mattmakai/fullstackpython.com/source/content/pages/11-devops/02-monitoring.markdown

 ## Open source monitoring projects
+* [Sentry](https://github.com/getsentry/sentry) started life as a
+  Python-only monitoring project but can now be used for any programming language.

 * [statsd](https://github.com/etsy/statsd/) is a node.js network daemon that
   listens for metrics and aggregates them for transfer into another service such as Graphite.